ganeti/ganeti/doc/index.rst

 The following resources provide guidance on how to use Ganeti:

 - :doc:`admin`: Information about how to manage a Ganeti cluster after it is installed (including management of nodes and instances, and information about Ganeti's tools and monitoring agent).
-- :doc:`walkthrough`: An example-oriented guide to Ganeti.
 - :doc:`manpages`: Descriptions of the various tools that are part of Ganeti.
 - :doc:`security`: A description of the security model underlying a Ganeti cluster.
 - :doc:`hooks`: Information on hooking scripts, which extend Ganeti functionalities by automatically activating when certain events occur.
-- :doc:`iallocator`: Description of the API for external tools, which can allocate instances either manually or automatically.
 - :doc:`rapi`: Description of the Ganeti remote API, which allows programmatic access to most of the functionalities of Ganeti.
 - :doc:`ovfconverter`: Description of a tool that provides compatibility with the standard OVF virtual machine interchange format.
-- :doc:`virtual-cluster`: Explanation of how to use virtual cluster support, which is utilized mainly for testing reasons.

 Some features are explicitly targeted for large Ganeti installations, in which multiple clusters are present: